ocfgaldino/inmetpy/README.md

 inmet.get_all_stations(date) # date in format YYYY-MM-DD"

 # get data from a station or a list of stations
-inmet.get_data_station(stations) # stations must be a string or a list of strings of the "CD_ESTACAO" ID of the stations you want
+inmet.get_data_station(start_date, end_date, by, station_id) # stations must be a string or a list of strings of the "CD_ESTACAO" ID of the stations you want
 ```